sstsimulator/sst-docs/docs/cpp/component/registerClock.md

 **freq** - How often the handler should be called.
 This can be either the time between calls ("50ms") or a frequency ("1GHz").

-**handler** - a Clock::HandlerBase that wraps a function to be called
+**handler** - A Clock::HandlerBase that wraps a function to be called.

-**regAll** (optional) - Should this clock period be used as the default time base for all of the links connected to this component
+**regAll** (optional) - If true this clock period will be used as the default time base for all of the links connected to this component.

 ## Return Value

-**TimeConverter** - an object to convert between the component's view of time and the simulation's view of time.
+**TimeConverter** - An object to convert between the component's view of time and the simulation's view of time.

 **Cycle_t** - the next time the handler will fire